 The funding will increase Havebury Housing Partnership’s business capacity, enabling it to boost its development programme to around 1,400 new homes over the next five years, over 1,200 of which will be social and affordable properties.

 Overall, the deal has resulted in £60 million of increased funding, with significant improvements in terms of the cost of capital for Havebury, which operates across the East of England.

-Marie McCleary, Director of Resources at Havebury Housing Partnership, said:
+Marie McCleary, Director of Resources at Havebury Housing Partnership, said about the funding package:

 ‘Securing the refinancing and new funding deal will make a huge difference to Havebury Housing Partnership.
 We now operate in ten local authorities and the deal will enable us to continue with our business plan aims to develop 1,400 much-needed homes across the East of England over the next five years.’

-Terry Frain, a director at Savills Financial Consultants, said:
+Terry Frain, a director at Savills Financial Consultants, said the funding package:

 ‘This is Havebury Housing Partnership’s first entry into the institutional investment market with £75 million of long-dated funding secured.
 All-in funding costs across the whole package have resulted in significant improvements in the cost of capital for the benefit of the business plan.’